adebisi-fa/aspnet-identity-ormlite/README.md

   - [Sqlite64](http://nuget.org/List/Packages/ServiceStack.OrmLite.Sqlite64) - 64bit Mixed mode .NET only assembly
   - [Sqlite.Mono](http://nuget.org/packages/ServiceStack.OrmLite.Sqlite.Mono) - 32bit unmanaged dll, compatible with .NET / Mono

-  __Hilton__ comes with the MSSQL Server OrmLite provider, i.e. __ServiceStack.OrmLite.SqlServer__.
-Hence, those targeting SQL Server are not required to Nuget anything, as the package is pre-installed with "Hilton".
+  This identity provider come pre-packaged with MSSQL Server OrmLite, i.e. __ServiceStack.OrmLite.SqlServer__.
+Hence, you are not required to install it again when targetting SQL Server.

 2. Create an instance of __OrmLiteIdentityDbContext__ instance using the created __IDbConnectionFactory__.
   ```C#